The Castelli Volo Bib Shorts sits in the middle of their racing bib-shorts lineup. Volo means I’m flying in Italian.

 But having said that, I’ve also ridden with the Volo bib shorts in temperatures down to between 12 to 15 degrees Celsius and I don’t feel the chill.

-Castelli reserves their best seat pad, the Progetto X2 Air for all their best bib shorts.
+Castelli reserves their best chamois, the Progetto X2 Air Seat Pad, for all their best bib shorts.

 For the Volo bib shorts, Castelli uses the KISS Air Seat Pad to bring down the costs.